Statsomat/Datasets/README.md

 # Confirmatory-factor-analysis

-This repository is for the testing of the app Statsomat/CFA.
+This repository contains the work for the testing of the app Statsomat/CFA.
 The results are saved in the file `Tests_CFA.xlsx`.

 Preliminary information

 Link for the app: https://statsomat.shinyapps.io/confirmatory-factor-analysis/.

+The app is tested by means of relevant data cases from literature.
 A testing case is made of:

 •	a CSV file
 •	a model in lavaan syntax (saved as a TXT file)
 •	references for the dataset and for the interpretation